PREPARE THE WAY OF THE LORD

 In ancient times it was customary for messengers, harbingers, or forerunners to be sent before the eastern kings to prepare the way for the chariots and armies of their monarchs, to proclaim their approach, to provide for them, to level the ways, and to remove all impediments before them.

-Similarly, when the Messiah, the King of kings and the Lord of lords, was to come into the world to redeem the fallen men John the Baptist was sent ahead of Him as the messenger or the forerunner to prepare the way of the LORD and to make His paths straight.
+Similarly, when the Messiah, the King of kings and the Lord of lords, was to come into the world to redeem the fallen men, John the Baptist was sent ahead of Him as the messenger or the forerunner to prepare the way of the LORD and to make His path straight.

 Apostle Peter also admonishes us to be “looking for and hastening the coming of the day of God, because of which the heavens will be dissolved, being on fire, and the elements will melt with fervent heat?”
 (2 Peter 3:12 NKJV).

 Without any doubt, John the Baptist fulfilled his noble calling as the forerunner of Christ’s first coming into the world.
-He clearly, perfectly, and publicly revealed Jesus Christ to his generation as the Messiah that was to come into the world (John 1:29, 36).
+He perfectly and publicly revealed Jesus Christ to his generation as the Messiah to come into the world (John 1:29, 36).

 The Scripture amply testifies to John’s fulfilling his ministry.